Disponible en Anglais seulement

 Some of Christine’s recent representative cases include:

 - Subway v.
-CBC (2019).
+CBC (2022).
 Acted for the CBC responding to a defamation case brought by Subway with respect to a program which aired on Marketplace dealing with the composition of chicken in various fast food sandwiches.
 Action against CBC struck by Justice Morgan on the basis that no reasonable juror would find against CBC’s responsible communication defence.
-The Court of Appeal reversed the motion judge’s decision and this high profile defamation action is proceeding.
+The Ontario Court of Appeal reversed Justice Morgan’s decision and held that the action could proceed.
+Consent dismissal without costs obtained.

 - Haikola v.
 The Personal (2019) Acted for the Personal in a class action arising from a decision by the OPC with respect to certain practices in the context of processing claims.
 The action was transferred from Federal Court and certified in the Superior Court for settlement purposes by Justice Glustein.